 Phone: (00353) 4785951

 Kilbroney Forest Park Rostrevor: nearby is a vast expanse of scenic woodland and Public Park providing riverside walks, football pitches, Tennis Courts, barbecue facilities, picnic and children’s play area with restaurant.

 Mourne Bikes, Rostrevor - www.mournebikes.com firstname.lastname@example.org.
 Skills Sessions - Bike Hire - Guded Rides.

 Carlingford Lough: George Bernard Shaw summed it up well in declaring Carlingford Bay as "more beautiful than the Bay of Naples and nature has smiled kindly on it"

 Cranfield Bay: (6 miles East.
-A2) - Nearest sandy beach - blue flag quality – suitable for swimming and other water activities.
+A2) - nearest sandy beach - blue flag quality – suitable for swimming and all other water activities.